Hillclimbing: Kenya

 The Kiamburing TT is an annual hillclimb event in Kenya.
 It is the first of its kind in East Africa and inspired by other international hillclimb events.
 It is a time attack event run on a closed course.

 The event held in Kiambu County in October 20, 2013 brought together over 15 high performance cars to compete in a timed race on the 18 km Kiambu-Ndumberi road.

-Some of the drivers who have competed in the Kiamburing TT include Amir Mohammed (winner 2013 Kiamburing TT Endurance event) and Kay Wachira (winner 2014 Kiamburing TT Slalom Challenge).
+Some of the drivers who have competed in the Kiamburing TT include Amir Mohamed (winner 2013 Kiamburing TT Endurance event) and Kay Wachira (winner 2014 Kiamburing TT Slalom Challenge).
+Returning to the Kiambu motoring circuit in 2015, Mohamed died in a crash during practice.